 Colleges say that after grades and test scores, personal essays are the most important factor in college admissions decisions.
 This was even more true last year, with more and more schools -- in light of COVID and inequities around standardized testing -- going test optional or not looking at test scores at all.

-College application essays reveal your character; they show admission officers who you will be on their campus and in their community.
-In a survey of 48 admissions officers from selective private colleges, admissions officers said that they look for three things when reading your essay: a unique perspective, strong writing, and an authentic voice.
+In a survey of 48 admissions officers from selective private colleges, admissions officers told us that they look for three things when reading your essay: a unique perspective, strong writing, and an authentic voice.

 A bonus tip: don’t repeat your achievements in your essays; they already show up in your transcript and lists of awards and activities.
 Essays provide a unique opportunity to add another dimension.
 Which stories show who you will be as a classmate?
 Roommate?
 Fellow leader of a campus activity?

 For more info about college admission and scholarship essays and interviews, sign up for self-paced courses and our award-winning StoryBuilder writing platform FREE at story2.com/college.
 Want to stay up to date on the latest tips and resources?
 Follow us @story2 on Instagram!